-The one-year abdominal imaging fellowship provides a comprehensive multi-modal focus on abdominal and pelvis imaging and intervention.
+The one-year abdominal imaging fellowship provides a comprehensive multi-modal focus on abdominal and pelvic imaging.
 Rotations include CT, PET-CT, CT colonography, ultrasound, abdominal and pelvic MRI, fluoroscopy/plain radiography, and non-vascular interventional procedures.
 Directed elective time of one month is available.
 Fellows participate in general teaching and research activities and attend a daily 4 pm conference where residents, fellows, and faculty discuss all the interesting and teaching cases of the day.
 Fellows may also attend daily mini-course radiology lectures conducted by the residency.

 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

-We have filled all of our one-year abdominal imaging slots for 2018-2019.
-We will begin accepting applications for the 2019-2020 one-year Abdominal Imaging Fellowship starting July 2017.
+We are accepting applications for the 2019-2020 one-year Abdominal Imaging Fellowship starting May 2017 and all interviews will be held in early August.
 All application materials must be mailed in.
 We will not accept emailed applications or letters of recommendation.

 If you are interested, please submit the following application package:

 - Recent photograph

 - Three letters of recommendation sent separately (one letter must be from your radiology program director)

 Michelle Herry-Galloway, Coordinator, Abdominal Imaging Fellowship